axibase/atsd/changelogs/2017_03/README.md

 ### Issue 3691

-Implemented [date functions](../../rule-engine/functions-time.md) in the rule engine to convert an ISO8601 date string into a numeric epoch time or into a [`DateTime`](http://joda-time.sourceforge.net/apidocs/org/joda/time/DateTime.html) date object.
+Implemented [date functions](../../rule-engine/functions-time.md) in the rule engine to convert an ISO8601 date string into a numeric Unix time or into a [`DateTime`](http://joda-time.sourceforge.net/apidocs/org/joda/time/DateTime.html) date object.
 These functions can be used in rule expressions.

 ```javascript
 /**